kwasniew/hyperbook/README.md

     await waitForMessage(`@anonymous ${newMessage}`);
   });
 ```
 The test starts a new app to make it independent of the other tests.
-One thing I'm missing in Hyperapp is the ability to stop all subscriptions from the previous test.
+TODO: One thing I'm missing in Hyperapp is the ability to stop all subscriptions from the previous test.

 With the app started:
 * create a random message